pyqlsa/wdict/README.md

           [default: wdict.txt]

-      --output-urls <OUTPUT_URLS>
+      --output-urls
+          Write discovered urls to a file

+      --output-urls-file <OUTPUT_URLS_FILE>
-          File to write urls to (will be overwritten if it already exists)
+          File to write urls to, json formatted (will be overwritten if it already exists)

+          [default: urls.json]

       --filters <FILTERS>...
           Filter strategy for words; multiple can be specified (comma separated)